memelissa/ucsd-cse12-sp22.github.io/syllabus.md

 exam release.

 We **do not** expect that the programming work and recording will take a full day of constant work.
-The tasks will be significantly shorter than the PAs, so this should only take a few hours.
+The tasks will be significantly shorter than the PAs, but not necessarily any easier.
 We give the broad range to give you the best chance to schedule some quiet, focused time to do the work and record the presentation.